SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

 ### Create and Store Hopskotch Credentials
 After `hop-client` is successfully installed, you are ready to generate Hopskotch credentials and store them with `hop-client` (follow the steps from the [Hopskotch Authenticator](https://github.com/scimma/scimma-admin/blob/master/doc/hopauth_guide.md#creating-a-credential) for help):
 * Generate credentials at: https://my.hop.scimma.org/hopauth/
-* Enter these credentials into the prompts when setting up your hop authorization (note that the password prompt will not show the length of your password even after you paste it, so just press enter afterwards):
+* Enter these credentials into the prompts when setting up your hop authorization:
 ```
 hop auth add
+Username: <paste-your-username>
+Password: <paste-your-password>    # note that this will not show your password; just press enter after you paste it
+Hostname (may be empty): kafka.scimma.org
 ```

 The configuration file that holds the credentials can be found via: